goberoi/cloud_speech_experiments/README.md

-# Experimenting with Google Cloud Speech for long sound recordings
+# Experimenting with Cloud Speech Vendors

 This was a quick experiment to see how Google Cloud Speech's transcription output looks for long sound files.
 As input, I used a ~63 minute FLAC file of an episode from the podcast [Acquired](http://www.acquired.fm/episodes/2016/8/3/acquired-episode-17-waze) (thanks [Ben](https://twitter.com/gilbert)!).

 The code is a modified example from Google to run an asynchronous speech processing request.
 I had to call asyncRecognize because this is the only option if the audio length is greater than 1 minute.
 Furthermore, the format of the file must be LINEAR16 signed-integer little-endian encoded raw... see the audio format section, and resources sections below for processing tips.

+This script currently only supports Google Cloud Speech for long recordings (>1m), and with the stated limitations above.
+I may or may not modify it later to include other speech vendor examples.
+For a more comprehensive tool to do this, see [Speech Recognition](https://github.com/Uberi/speech_recognition).

 ## Learnings